img

 What Is Rotational Grazing?

-At its core, rotational grazing is the practice of moving livestock—whether it’s cattle grazing, horse grazing, or cow grazing—between smaller sections of pasture over time.
+At its core, rotational grazing is the practice of moving livestock between smaller sections of pasture over time.
+Whether it’s horses, sheep, goats, or cattle grazing, the principles still apply!

 Instead of allowing animals to graze one large area continuously, land is divided into paddocks.
 Livestock are moved frequently, giving previously grazed areas time to rest and recover.